 where $B_s$ denotes the batch size at training time.
 During inference, the BN statistics estimated at training time are frozen for each test sample.

-AdaBN \cite{li2017revisiting}, a classic work in the domain adaptation literature, posits that the statistics in the BN layers represent domain-specific knowledge.
-To bridge the domain gap, the authors suggest replacing the training BN statistics with new statistics estimated over the entire target domain.
-This method has been shown to be effective in addressing changes in low-level features such as style or texture \cite{burns2021limitations}.
-Similarly, DARE \cite{rosenfeld2022domain} utilizes a domain-specific whitening strategy to ensure zero mean and identity variance.
-Inspired by these techniques, a pioneering TTBA work, PredBN \cite{nado2020evaluating}, replaces the training BN statistics with those estimated per test batch.
-L2GP \cite{duboudin2022learning} further introduces a specific training-time method that facilitates the use of PredBN at test time.
+AdaBN \citep{li2017revisiting}, a seminal work in the DA literature, suggests that the statistics in the BN layers represent domain-specific knowledge.
+To bridge the domain gap, AdaBN replaces the training BN statistics with new statistics estimated over the entire target domain.
+PredBN \citep{nado2020evaluating}, a pioneering TTBA method, substitutes the training BN statistics with those estimated per test batch.